kunlunh/kunlunh.github.io/content/post/2023-08-13-Set-up-WireGuard-in-OpenWRT.md

 title: Set up WireGuard Server in OpenWRT
 ---

-***This article is an AI translation of the [original version](https://vnf.cc/2019/11/openwrt-wireguard-server/).***
+*This article is an AI translation of the [original version](https://vnf.cc/2019/11/openwrt-wireguard-server/).*

 This article is mainly to realize in the OpenWRT router system to build WireGuard server to facilitate remote connection.

 Previously, we have been using Openconnect VPN in OpenWRT, because it is SSLVPN, and it is very convenient to use with CISCO's anyconnect client.
 Still, because now ISPs can recognize this SSL-based traffic and block the public IP, we have to think about switching to the UDP-based OpenVPN -> WireGuard VPN.
-WireGuard VPN.

 Continued: In the original article sent to the V2EX above, everyone said WireGuard's performance is better and then looked at the information.
 If the number of Peers is not a lot of words, realizing Server/Client type of Dial-Up VPN is still feasible, so this side of the tutorials also writes more conveniently for you!